Michigan Training Connect

 Serves the education and training needs of Michigan businesses through electronic learning technologies.

-The Department of Labor (DOL) Employment & Training Administration (ETA) designed this interactive tool and accompanying guide to assist grantees in making determinations about whether individual credentials count toward the Workforce Innovation and Opportunity Act (WIOA) credential attainment primary indicator of performance.
-States, Local Workforce Development Boards (LWDB) and other Federal grantees utilizing the WIOA Credential Attainment indicator may use this tool to help determine if a credential meets the definition of recognized postsecondary credential, as defined by WIOA.
+Schools and Michigan Works! agencies are encouraged to use the U.S. Department of Labor (USDOL) Employment & Training Administration’s interactive tool to help determine if a credential meets the definition of recognized postsecondary credential, as defined by Workforce Innovation and Opportunity Act.
 Please read the guide for detailed examples of types of credentials that count, industry recognized credentials, the difference between certification and certificates and more valuable tips.

-This recording details the updates necessary for MiTC Training Providers to renew their program details and submit their wage data spreadsheets as required to meet USDOL requirements.
+This webinar recording details the updates necessary for MiTC Training Providers to renew their program details and submit their exiting student data to meet USDOL requirements.